El Foco

 Mexico City – Friends recommend watching El Foco, a walking tour (and in 2020, bike tours!) of the streets, neighborhoods, legends, and historical sites led by Hector de Mauleon (@hdemauleon) and Viveka Duncan (@VekaDuncan).
 Viva the slow adventures.

 Appointment viewing for the lucky, the program airs Sundays, 5pm on ADN40.
-Later on episodes are uploaded to YouTube.
+Quickly the episodes are uploaded to YouTube.

 Key Links